bioinfomaticsCSU/BOSS/README.md

 insert_size is the insert size of read library.

-std is standard deviation of insert size (default: 0.1*insert_size).
+std is standard deviation of insert size (such as, std = 0.1*insert_size).

-min_weight is one cutoff for removing suprious edgs in scaffold graph (default: 0.3).
+min_weight is one cutoff for removing suprious edgs in scaffold graph (such as, min_weight = 0.3).

-min_number is the minimum number of links between contigs (default:3).
+min_number is the minimum number of links between contigs (such as, min_number = 3).

-min_cov is the coverage cutoff, when sequence region's coverage is greater than min_cov, it will be regarded as repetitive region(default: 4).
+min_cov_time is the coverage time cutoff, when sequence region's coverage is greater than min_cov_time times larger than average coverage, it will be regarded as repetitive region(such as, min_cov_time = 4).

 is_paired_end is 0 or 1, 1 represents that read library is paired-end library, 0 represents that read library is mate-paired.